thomasclarke1969/documentation/atlas/android/plug-in-your-users.md

-# Plugging Your App's Users To Atlas
+#Plug In Your App’s Users
 Layer recognizes that you might already have a User Model in your app.
 Atlas can work with any User Model as long as it implements the `Participant` interface.
 You can create your class, implement `Atlas.Participant`, and add any other relevant fields (such as avatar image, username, phone number, etc).

 ```java